signalfx/integrations/collectd-statsd/README.md

 #### Using StatsD metrics in SignalFx

-SignalFx supports using the components of dot-delimited metric names as dimensions for the purposes of filtering and aggregation in a chart.
-[Click here to read more](http://docs.signalfx.com/en/latest/charts/chart-advanced-config.html#graphite-options-for-plots).
+SignalFx supports using the components of dot-delimited metric names as dimensions for the purposes of filtering and aggregation in a chart. <a target="_blank" href="http://docs.signalfx.com/en/latest/charts/chart-advanced-config.html#graphite-options-for-plots">Click here to read more</a>.

 #### Deleting unused metric names from collectd's internal cache